Pregnancy Care

 • More frequent ultrasounds to track growth

-• Enhanced surveillance for preterm labor signs
+• Enhanced monitoring for preterm labour signs

 • Nutritional guidance for optimal weight gain